10 startups outside of Silicon Valley to watch in 2019

 What they do: Developed a blockchain-enabled waste management solution that allows companies to send surplus food to nonprofits.
 Goodr charges companies a volume-based fee to use its service.

 Why they’re one to watch: Goodr just launched in 2017, but it already claims 250 companies as customers — including Hartsfield-Jackson Atlanta Airport, one of the largest airports in the country — and it now brings in a monthly recurring revenue of about $36,000.
-CEO and Founder Jasmine Crowe says the company wants to be in 20 markets and reach $1 million in annual recurring revenue in the next two years (currently Goodr serves only businesses in Atlanta and Raleigh).
+CEO and founder Jasmine Crowe says the company wants to be in 20 markets and reach $1 million in annual recurring revenue in the next two years (currently Goodr serves only businesses in Atlanta and Raleigh).

 Understory Weather